alinex/node-dbreport/README.md

 This is used to make the specific database connections.

-Special Combine
+Compose
 -------------------------------------------------
-For special reports a special combine method may be coded to use.
+Like seen above the compose section can be used to

 License